NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/_index.md

 ---
 title: Knowledge base
 subtitle: 'This knowledge base is a collection of readworthy articles, books and other publications from various disciplines about algorithmic fairness.
-Each piece of writing has been summarized and reviewed by our team.'
+Each piece of writing has been summarized and reviewed.'
 description: ''
 image: images/illustration3.jpeg
 ---